"It's just a period," but what if it's not?

 The endometrium is the inner lining of the womb.
 Endometriosis is a condition where tissue similar to the endometrium grows outside of the womb, such as the ovaries, fallopian tubes and, in rare cases, even the intestines.

 This leads to inflammation and fibrosis that can cause intense pain and discomfort.
-Ordinarily, endometriosis affects women between 25 and 40 years old, but it may also affect younger people during their teenage years.
+Usually, endometriosis affects women between 25 and 40 years old, but it may also affect younger women during their teenage years.

 Check for symptoms of endometriosis